About LifeWays

 Branches, lichen, soft green beginnings – each holds a faint trace of place and time.

-This work invites you to rest with the quiet beneath trees, to feel the texture of weathered bark, and to notice how squalls of light move through the shadows left after late-summer rain.
+The practice of LifeWays invites you to rest in relationship with rivers and trees, to feel the texture of weathered bark, and to notice how squalls of light move through the shadows left after late summer rain.

 River Cong